Portrait of Dürer's Father at 70: Albrecht Dürer the Elder

 Albrecht traveled a great deal, and came into contact with the Netherlandish painters while in Flanders.
 While there he was exposed to the work of both Jan van Eyck and Rogier van der Weyden, and developed a strong appreciation for them which he passed on to his son, whose art displays a large debt to these painters.
 From his father, Dürer learned to appreciate the fine, almost forensic, attention to realistic detail favoured by the northern painters, as well as their use of brilliant colour.
-These lessons were key to the young artist's development, and set him apart from his fellow German artists whose work can often feel crude and heavy-handed by comparison.
+These lessons were key to the young artist's development and set him apart from his fellow German artists, whose work can often feel crude and heavy-handed by comparison.

-Albrecht apprenticed his son to Michael Wolgemut, a painter also aware of the northern artists, when he was 14.
+Albrecht apprenticed his son to Michael Wolgemut, a painter who became aware of the northern artists when he was 14.
 Already the young artist was showing such potential that his father believed he should be trained by the best local master available.

 Description

 Albrecht the elder is shown, aged 70, in half view against a flat reddish background.
-He is wearing a black Hungarian hat and long brown robe with a black undergarment.
-He has an intelligent piercing gaze, although it may be interpreted as hostile glance towards the viewer.
+He is wearing a black Hungarian hat and a long brown robe with a black undergarment.
+He has an intelligent, piercing gaze, although it may be interpreted as a hostile glance towards the viewer.
 The toll of age wears heavily on the old man's gaunt features.
-His fleshy cheeks are heavily folded, his lips thin and his hair wispy and in disarray.
+His fleshy cheeks are heavily folded, his lips thin, and his hair wispy and in disarray.
 His skin is heavily wrinkled, and his eyes are narrow and give a weary appearance.
 By comparison to the 1490 Albrecht Dürer the Elder with a Rosary, his hands, though visible, are inactive, possibly due to arthritis.

-Compared to his mild and pious expression in the 1490 portrait, Albrecht now seems impatient, while in the words of Marcel Brion the "stunned look in his eyes seems already to foresee his own death...[the] almost haggard intensity of [his] questioning gaze [is] directed upon those about him as if they could solve the urgent problems to which his own set lips had no answer."
+Compared to his mild and pious expression in the 1490 portrait, Albrecht now seems impatient, while in the words of Marcel Brion, the "stunned look in his eyes seems already to foresee his own death...[the] almost haggard intensity of [his] questioning gaze [is] directed upon those about him as if they could solve the urgent problems to which his own set lips had no answer."

-Albrecht retains some of the handsomeness of his youth; he has strong bone structure with the high cheek-bones characteristic of the Slav and Magyar blood in Hungarian appearance.
-He has almost exotic eyes, which approach his temples in an almost eastern way.
+Albrecht retains some of the handsomeness of his youth; he has a strong bone structure with the high cheekbones characteristic of the Slav and Magyar blood in Hungarian appearance.
+He has almost exotic eyes, which approach his temples in an almost Eastern way.